hashin/jekyll-now/_posts/2020-08-16-yeh-duniya-agar-mil-bhi-jaye-to-kya-hai.markdown

 ‘TIS YOURS, AND YOURS THE WORLD TO KEEP,

 Yeh duniya agar mil bhi jaaye toh kya hai.
-EVEN IF ONE GAINS THIS WORLD - SO WHAT!
+WHAT IS IT, EVEN IF YOU WIN THIS UNIVERSE?

 <hr>

-The translation is an adaptation from the one given by [Nasir](https://nasir-eclectic.blogspot.com/2008/07/129-translation-of-sad-song-of-rafi-yeh.html).
+This is an independent translation inspired by the one given by [Nasir](https://nasir-eclectic.blogspot.com/2008/07/129-translation-of-sad-song-of-rafi-yeh.html).